aidrecabrera/c-lang/README.md

 Alternatively, explicit conversion involves specifying the desired type explicitly.
 For instance, in our example, we could modify the line a = b to a = (int)b.
 This way, even if b had a value other than 3.0, like 3.2, we instruct the compiler to perform the conversion, setting a to 3.

-An intriguing aspect of type casting involves converting between characters and numeric types.
+An intriguing aspect of typecasting involves converting between characters and numeric types.

 Similar to previous cases, caution is necessary in setting up such conversions.
 Internally, a char does not store the character itself but rather its corresponding numeric value, such as 97 for lowercase 'a' and 65 for uppercase 'A'.